 First I practiced with several different weapons as my primary, from a bolt gun, a modern sporting rifle, and a shotgun…trying to cover the most common guns people would use as a primary.
 Next, I would shoot the main gun, and then I would draw from concealed, or with a chest rig (I did both) to see what worked better.
 My concealed carry a handgun was in my Original holster at both my appendix and at my 3 o’clock position, and my chest rig was on my left side.

 Tactical tips – #2

-Second is that transition is greatly helped with a sling on your primary.
-That is usually a no-brainer for folks who have them on hunting rifles, however I have seen a lot of modern sporting rifles (AR/AKs) where people don’t have them slung, and even less with their home defense shotgun.
-This eased transitions significantly and you retain your weapon, especially if you are drawing form the hip, however I was significantly slower with my bolt gun.
+Second, that transition is greatly helped with a sling on your primary.
+That is usually a no-brainer for folks who have them on hunting rifles, however, I have seen a lot of modern sporting rifles (AR/AKs) where people don’t have them slung, and even less with their home defense shotgun.
+This eased transitions significantly and you retain your weapon, especially if you are drawing from the hip, however, I was significantly slower with my bolt gun.

 So why did I bring this experiment up and how successful was it?
 I brought it up because we offer a variety of holsters, from appendix carry, strong side IWB carry, or OWB carry, or chest rigs.
 If you are an avid hunter, you may be fine with an OWB or a chest rig, but that chest one might not be wise if you tend to have your AR across your chest.

 How did I do?
 Well, I was awkward and clunky but once I got into a rhythm, I was able to transition and get rounds on target in about 1-2 seconds.
 Having done this while hunting hogs, after a big one soaked up all of my shotgun rounds (2xrounds of 00 Buck) and I had to drop my shotgun on the run and draw my 45 to put it down, I can tell you a sling is much preferred.
 That said I damn near lost my handgun as I was running, and I had a leather holster with 0 retention unlike my originals now.